 Vanagon Engines: A Different Technology

 It goes without saying that Vanagon engines are different from the rest of the fleet.
 The pistons and cylinders stick out sideways across from each other.
 The concept was first patented by Karl Benz in 1896.
 Labelled “Horizontally Opposed”, this configuration is also known as a “Boxer”.
 “Water Boxer” or “Wasserboxer”, inspired by a boxer’s gloves going back and forth.
 Boxer engines are inherently well balanced as the power from each bank of pistons opposes the other bank instead of all the pistons forcing against the bottom of the motor.
 It turns out that the Boxer is naturally a high torque configuration.
+Torque is a measure of twisting force, while horsepower is a measure of power.
 Generally, the torque specs are higher than the horsepower specs by 15-20%.
 Most other gasoline engines have that relationship reversed.
 Since torque is more important than horsepower when you are pulling a heavy vehicle up a hill, the Boxer engine works out well for Vanagons.

 Vanagon engines have no timing belt or chain.
 The cam and crank are geared together, not much to fail.
 The flip side is that replacing the camshaft requires complete engine disassembly.
 Oddly, the original cam bearings only include the pair of thrust surfaces on one side of the engine.
 Thrust bearing surfaces control the end to end movement.
 Those who know install another bearing with thrust surfaces on the other side of the engine as well.
 In the past, an HD set was available with two thrust bearings, now one must buy two sets and file the unneeded alignment tang off one side.